City Guide for: Iliminaq, Greenland

 Day Trips

-Approximately 1.5 - 2 hours by boat from Iliminaq A UNESCO World Heritage Site, the Ilulissat Icefjord is a breathtaking natural wonder.
-Witness colossal icebergs calved from the Sermeq Kujalleq glacier, one of the most active glaciers in the world.
-The sheer scale and beauty of the ice formations are truly awe-inspiring.
-The fjord is a vital part of Greenland's natural heritage and offers a unique glimpse into the power of nature.
+A UNESCO World Heritage Site, the Ilulissat Icefjord is a breathtaking natural wonder.
+Witness colossal icebergs calve from the Sermeq Kujalleq glacier, one of the most active glaciers in the world.
+The sheer scale and beauty of the ice formations are awe-inspiring, offering unparalleled photo opportunities and a profound connection with nature.

 Travel Time